OpenInverterGateway/OpenInverterGateway/README.md

 * Wemos-D1 with Growatt 600TL-X connected to USB (USB-Serial Chip: CH340)
 * ShineWifi-T (untested, please give feedback)

-I expect that almost any ESP8266 module with an USB-Serial chip will work out of the box on inverters with USB port.
+I tested several ESP8266-boards with builtin USB-Serial converters so far only boards with CH340 do work (CP21XX and FTDI chips do not work).
-I expect that almost any ESP8266 module with added 9-Pin Serial port and level shifter will work with little soldering.
+I almost all ESP8266 module with added 9-Pin Serial port and level shifter will work with little soldering.

 See the short decriptions to the devices in den directories with their pictures in /IMG/*